canonical/ubuntu-image-legacy/docs/gadget-yaml.rst

 Structure subkeys
 -----------------

-Each partition is an object with the following properties:
+Each structure is an object with the following properties:

 label
     (*optional*) File system name.
 There's an implementation specific